Dangers of Refrigerant Gases

 1 – Get an HVAC professional to conduct the work, not just a guy that can “repair any appliance”

 The most important variable in the proper handling of refrigerant gases is the individual that will be working on your equipment.
-Before hiring an HVAC company and getting a technician over, ask the company if all their technicians are certified to handle refrigerant and how often they provide regular training.
+Before hiring an HVAC company and getting a technician over, ask the company if all their technicians are certified to handle refrigerants and how often they provide regular training.

 When the technician arrives at your home, ask him/her to show you his/her individual CFC certification Card (Required by the EPA).
 This will be proof they are individually certified to handle refrigerant gases.